 A question that arises frequently in this day and age where people to look to learn about Islam as much as they can in order to fulfill their duties, is whether the Quran has mentioned anything about us following Sunnah and Hadith.

 People think that the Quran is the words of Allah and so why should they follow anything else apart from that.
 The hadith and Sunnah are practices of the prophet (pbuh) but he wasn’t the one that wrote the Quran.
 There are many arguments for and against this but will solely look into what the Quran says and what we can deduce from Allah’s message in there.

-From this verse we know that there have been 4 tasks assigned:
+From a verse in the Quran we know that there have been 4 tasks assigned:

 - Recite Verses – When the Messenger receives the words from Allah swt (when they are revealed to him).
 He is to recite them to the people and acquaint them with the glorious verses

 - Purify the people – The verses and relationship with the holy book is going to have a purifying effect on people and it is the job of the messenger to facilitate that.